galenlim/hackthebox-htb-writeups/sauna.md

 You can also use the Kerberos key.
 But there more details to pay attention to when you authenticate with Kerberos including time sync and using a FQDN.

-# Ending Thoughts
+# Thoughts

 This was my first Active Directory box.
 It spurred me to learn a lot more about Active Directory and Kerberos.

 It is a very educational box for me.

 **References**